KPLR-TV

-KPLR-TV (channel 11) is a television station in St. Louis, Missouri, United States, airing programming from The CW.
+KPLR-TV (channel 11) is a television station in St. Louis, Missouri, United States, serving as the local outlet for The CW.
 It is owned and operated by network majority owner Nexstar Media Group alongside Fox affiliate KTVI (channel 2).
-Both stations share studios on Ball Drive in Maryland Heights, while KPLR's transmitter is located in Sappington, Missouri.
+The two stations share studios on Ball Drive in Maryland Heights; KPLR's transmitter is located in Sappington, Missouri.

 History

 As an independent station

 The station first signed on the air on April 28, 1959, as the first independent station in Missouri.
 The station's call letters were derived from the name of its founding owner, St. Louis real estate developer and hotelier Harold Koplar.
 Despite losing in his quest to build the station from the ground up, events effectively outside his control would allow him to acquire the license for the station in 1958.

 CBS was originally granted a construction permit by the Federal Communications Commission (FCC) to build channel 11 in January 1957, prevailing over three other locally based competitors.
 But eight months later, CBS decided instead to purchase its existing St. Louis affiliate, KWK-TV (channel 4).
 As a condition of the channel 4 purchase, the FCC required CBS to relinquish the channel 11 license and construction permit.
 CBS did so by transferring it to the Koplar group, known as "220 Television, Incorporated", for no financial consideration.
 Almost immediately, the three-way deal was held up after the St. Louis Amusement Company, one of the original applicants for channel 11, protested to the United States Court of Appeals in January 1958.
 The U.S. Supreme Court ultimately upheld the decision in November 1958, but CBS had already consummated its deal for channel 4 several months earlier, changing the station's call letters to KMOX-TV – which were intended for channel 11 – and operated it for 28 years (it is now Gray Television-owned KMOV).
 Meanwhile, Koplar went to work building channel 11 on his own, no longer in the face of opposition.

 KPLR originally operated from studios within the Koplar-owned Chase Park Plaza Hotel, located on Maryland Plaza in St. Louis' Central West End district.
 Channel 11 would move into a separate facility adjacent to the hotel several years later.
 Starting in the mid-1960s, Harold's son Edward J. "Ted" Koplar began working behind the scenes at KPLR, producing sports programming and developing the station's first regular local newscast.
 Ted Koplar became president and chief executive officer of channel 11 in 1979, and gained complete control of the station upon his father's death in 1985.